vravalia/AirPollutionSensor/README.md

 # AirPollutionSensor

-This is an Air Pollution Sensor code that can measure Particulate Matter of - PM 2.5 and return signals based on the readings gotten.
+This is an Air Pollution Sensor code that can measure Particulate Matters in a room and return signals based on the readings gotten.

+We can use the sensor to detect the dust in a room.